Persecution of Believers, 1978 (49.14-2)

 *

-The newspaper Bryansk Worker [Central Russia] published an article on 24 March by A. Makarov, the CRA Commissioner for Bryansk Region.
+On 24 March 1978, the newspaper Bryansk Worker (West-Central Russia) published an article by A. Makarov, the Religious Affairs Commissioner for the Bryansk Region.
 It is called “The Law and Freedom of Conscience”.
 Makarov writes:

 “Individual extremist members of the Baptist community carry on religious rites outside the premises of prayer-houses and try to force their views on their neighbours.
 For example, uninvited visitors were haunting the thresholds of the villagers’ houses in Vygonichi, disseminating typed material of a religious nature, until they were stopped by the authorities.
-On the same day, a second group chartered a bus — supposedly for a ‘wedding’ — from the transport services centre and drove off to the village of Baklan in Pochep district, where they carried out similar illegal activities.
-Some time later, this group was detained as far away as the Seredina-Buda district in the Sumy Region of the Ukraine.
+On the same day, a second group chartered a bus — supposedly for a ‘wedding’ — from the transport services centre and drove off to the village of Baklan (Pochep district), where they carried out similar illegal activities.
+Some time later, this group was detained as far away as the Seredina-Buda district in the Sumy Region (UkSSR).

 “Naturally, the authorities… cannot and should not put up with such escapades.
 It can only be regretted that in Pochep district they are being sluggish about putting an end to them …”